Taxonomy and Botany of Chrysanthemum Flowers

-Fertilize chrysanthemums once per month through the month of July (any growth after that is too late to harden off for winter).
+Fertilize chrysanthemums once per month through July (any growth after that is too late to harden off for winter).
 Hardy mums will be even hardier with winter protection.
 Mulch them and create a microclimate to shelter them from winter winds.
-If you can't plant them on the South side of your house, build a modified version of the shrub shelters used for winter protection for shrubs.
+If you can't plant them on the South side of your house, you should build a modified version of the shrub shelters used for winter protection for shrubs.
 Do not prune the plants in fall: Existing branches offer the roots protection.

 Pinching Chrysanthemum Flowers

 Pinching chrysanthemums yields compact, bushy plants with more blooms.
 "Pinching" means removing the tips of new growth, thereby stimulating the plants to send out side-shoots.
 It is called that because, on non-woody plants, one can generally accomplish the task simply by grasping the stem (at the targeted spot) between thumb and forefinger and severing it with a pinching action.